michael-jones253/Cocoa-CouchDB-http-tool/README.md

 ]}
 </code></pre>

-This is an example of a "map" operation only and what it is doing is returning all the skateboard wheel diameter (traditionally in mm) for all documents that describe skate shops i.e. have the pre-requesite fields of city, shop, and wheels.
-Map function return a list of keys and values and because the javascript "emit" function was supplied the city as the first argument, that becomes the key.
+This is an example of a "map" operation and it returns all the skateboard wheel diameters (traditionally in mm) for all documents that describe skate shops. i.e. documents that have the pre-requesite fields of city, shop, and wheels.
+Map function return a list of keys and values.
+The javascript "emit" function in this example was supplied the city as the first argument, hence city becomes the key.

-An irrelevant point in case you are wondering what the "decks" key refers to in the full documents described above - that is the wooden part of the skateboard and traditionally refers to the width in inches.
-Skateboards have a curious mixture of imperial and metric measurements - the metal wheel mounting known as the "truck" actually has an axle diameter in mm which is slightly undersize for an imperial "608" sized bearing - its close enough and being oversized never seizes unlike some attempts to produce more finely engineered skateboards!
+An irrelevant point in case anyone is wondering what the "decks" field refers to in the full documents described above - a deck is the wooden part of the skateboard and traditionally refers to the width in inches.
+Skateboards have a curious mixture of imperial and metric measurements - the metal wheel mounting known as the "truck" actually has an axle diameter in mm which is slightly undersize for an imperial "608" sized bearing - it's close enough and being oversized never seizes unlike some attempts to produce more finely engineered skateboards!

-We can take the map operation a step further by adding a "reduce" javascript function to our query design document.
+We can take this map operation a step further by adding a "reduce" javascript function to our query design document.
+Hence making it a map-reduce operation.

+The following query runs the map operation to the following things:
+* Filter on all skateshop documents.
+* Emit a list of keys and a list of values.
+The keys are the city and each value in the value list is itself a list of wheels.
+* Run the reduce function on the list of cities and list of wheel size list.

+The reduce function does the following:
+* Ignore the "k" key parameter - it is not needed for the calculation.
+* Iterate over the list of lists totalling the wheel diameters and counting how many wheel diameters it has itereated over.
+* Returns total diameter/count which is the average wheel size offered by the shops.

 <pre><code>
 {”views”:{“get wheels”:{“map”:”function(doc) {
     if(doc.shop && doc.wheels && doc.city) {